 As a partner with architects Feilden Clegg Bradley Studios in London, and now as Creative Director with exhibition designers Thinc in New York, my first question is always ‘how can we tell a story using three-dimensional space?’.
 My second question is: ‘What can this project really DO?’
 Design, storytelling, place-making are all in service of the people who live, visit or work in our buildings and historic sites, and they are so many tools to enhance our lives and build connections within and across our communities.

-Sometimes the storytelling is part of an innovative creative reuse project like the Southbank Centre.
-Here, the utopian origins of the site had to be re-animated to unite the whole site and create a stronger sense of place.
-Story is at the heart of the astonishing evolution of Alexandra Palace, creator of immersive spaces before that word was even invented.
+On other projects storytelling is more subtle, part of place-making and creative reuse like the Southbank Centre.
+Here, we had to reanimate the utopian origins of the site to unite four different venues and to create a stronger sense of place.
+Community and innovation create the story at Alexandra Palace, the mother of all immersive spaces before that word was even invented.
 A popular entertainment hall in the 19th century, home to the BBC Studios in the 1930s and today a thriving venue for music, fairs and festivals.
 Both these projects have place-making at their heart; bold and ambitious providers of community connectivity and cultural capital.

 Read my latest blogs here: